-Sooooo, belief in reincarnation is not absolutely necessary for appreciating a Jyotish chart.
-We can see the micro-version of the action-reaction-repercussions-on-other people cycle quite clearly in the current life alone. that little boy probably has a strong Mars - running, getting hit, explosions, etc. If the boy wants to avoid future "explosions," angry hitting moms, etc. he will need to be aware that his desire to run out first must be counterbalanced by attention to shoelaces and backpack zippers.
+Sooooo, belief in reincarnation is not absolutely necessary for appreciating a Jyotisha chart.
+We can see the micro-version of the action-reaction-repercussions-on-other people cycle quite clearly in the current life alone.
+That little boy probably has a strong placement of Mangala - running, getting hit, explosions, etc. If the boy wants to avoid future"explosions,"angry hitting moms, etc. he will need to be aware that his desire to run out first must be counterbalanced by attention to shoelaces and backpack zippers.
 He will need eventually to take responsibility for his desire-nature and how he chooses to act it out.

 A: In Jyotisha readings I never suggest that folks restrain their desire-nature.
-Desire-complexes are natural "sprouting seeds" that must run their course.
+Desire-complexes are natural"sprouting seeds " that must run their course.
 Life will always be complicated!
 But, we don't need to hyper-explain the mystical roots of that desire nature, unless we are naturally interested in those ancestral complexities.
-On a practical level, we just need to be aware of the effect our actions and thoughts are having on us and the people around us.
+On a practical level, we just need to be aware of the effect that our actions and thoughts are having on us and the people around us.